UKCP Registered Psychotherapist and Counsellor

 Some of the issues I have helped people with include anxiety, depression, addictions, anger, relationship difficulties, feelings of ‘stuckness’, losses in all their forms, low self-esteem, concerns with work, forms of abuse, trauma, and many others.
 My practice is welcoming, inclusive and LGBTQ+ affirming.

 The essence of my approach is to work with you in a warm, supportive, non-judgmental and confidential relationship that can enable you to find your own way towards a more satisfying way of living.
 For me, therapy is about nurturing personal growth rather than ‘fixing’ something that is ‘broken’.
 I view therapy as being in the same category as eating well or going to the gym - something you do to maintain and take good care of yourself.

 You will be welcome, as you are, with whatever may be bringing you to therapy.

 What happens in a therapy session?

 What is brought to therapy is different for everyone.
 I will be guided by you, and we will work together at exploring your concerns at a pace you find comfortable.
-The most important thing is that you feel really listened to.
-Being fully heard, accepted and understood by a compassionate, non-judgemental other can be a deeply healing experience, and can lead to new ways of understanding yourself.
-Change often happens when you are able to listen to yourself and trust your process.
+Being fully heard, accepted and understood can be a deeply healing experience, and can lead to new ways of understanding yourself.
+Change often happens when you are able to really listen to and trust yourself.
 Therapy does not have the answers, but it is a place where answers can be found.

 Training, qualifications & experience